-1. A minimum undergraduate cumulative index of 3.0.

-- 2. A minimum graduate cumulative index of 3.5. - GRE Quantitative and Verbal Test scores must be submitted.
+- 1. A minimum undergraduate cumulative index of 3.0. - 2.
+A minimum graduate cumulative index of 3.5. - 3.
+GRE Quantitative and Verbal Test scores must be submitted.
 Although there is not a minimum GRE requirement, it is expected that applicants will attain a 1050 or above on the combined verbal and quantitative sections of the exam. - 4.
 Three letters of recommendation from individuals who are able to assess the applicant's academic potential. - 5.
-Complete program application including a written goal statement and interview with program faculty in which dispositions consistent with the goals of the program are assessed
+Written goal statement and interview with program faculty in which dispositions consistent with the goals of the program are assessed.

 PROGRAM REQUIREMENTS FOR THE M.A.
-AND ED.S.
-IN SCHOOL PSYCHOLOGY
+AND SPECIALIST CERTIFICATE IN SCHOOL PSYCHOLOGY

 Program requirements total 60 graduate credit hours.
-These include a one-year (30 hours) Master of Arts degree, followed by additional 30 credits leading to the Educational Specialist Degree in School Psychology.
+These include a one-year (30 hours) Master of Arts degree, followed by additional graduate studies leading to the Specialist Certificate in School Psychology.
 For the overall sequence, course work and associated field work account for 54 credit hours, the equivalent of approximately two years of full-time study.
 The remaining 6 credit hours are devoted to a supervised 1,200-hour internship.
-Full-time study is required.
+Full-time study is strongly encouraged.